tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 <!--truncate-->

 [YARA][yara] is one a bedrock tool when it comes to writing detections on binary data.
-Malware researchers develop them, threat reports include them, virus scanners use them, analysts and threat intelligence platforms share them.
+Malware analysts develop them based on sandbox results or threat reports, incident responders capture the attacker's toolchain on disk images or in memory, and security engineers share them with their peers.

 ## Operationalizing YARA rules